 Pregnancy and the Flu

-How Should I Treat Cold or Flu Symptoms During Pregnancy?
+How Should I Treat My Symptoms?

-Try these four natural flu remedies during pregnancy:
+Try these four natural flu remedies:

 - Get plenty of bed rest.

-How Do You Prevent Flu During Pregnancy?
+How Do You Prevent the Flu?

 - Wash your hands often.